marcusoftnet/marcusoftnet.github.io/_posts/2008-01-29-son-is-born.md

 Here are some pictures of him.

-Right now we are quite tired also, so i'll get back with details later on.
+Right now we are quite tired also, so I'll get back with details later on.
 A very quick thank you to all the people that have prayed for, warm thought.